-The Step Programme offers undergraduates and recent graduates a range of work experience opportunities.
+At Step we offer undergraduates and recent graduates a range of work experience opportunities.

-These can be short term undergraduate work placements, sandwich placements or graduate internships.
+These can be short term undergraduate work placements, sandwich placements or graduate internships and jobs.
 All Step opportunities have a genuine development focus, are structured and often project based and importantly, are all paid!

 And did you know that over 80% of our graduate internships turn into permanent graduate jobs!

 Will I get paid?

 YES, of course!
 If you are on an internship or a sandwich placement (as well as permanent roles of course) you will receive a salary of at least the national minimum or living wage.
 Details of the salary for a role and any other benefits will be included in the job description.

 What is the chance that my placement will turn permanent?